-DETERMINING WHETHER TO REMOVE A FEATURE/MATERIAL:
+SHOULD YOU REMOVE A FEATURE/MATERIAL?

-- Is the feature/material a significant character-defining element that helps convey the style and period of construction for the structure? - □ Is the feature/material unique, or is it rather common and utilitarian? - Will the character of the structure be altered significantly if the feature/material is removed? - □ Is the feature/material original or at least 50 years old? - Has the original or early feature material been altered? - □ Is the feature/material prominently visible from the public street right-of-way? - □ Is the feature/material of low quality or does it exhibit poor craftsmanship?
+- □ Is the feature/material a significant character-defining element that helps convey the style and associated period of construction for the structure? - □ Is the feature/material a unique artistic expression, or rather is it common and utilitarian? - □ Will the character of the structure be altered significantly if the feature/material is removed? - □ Is the feature/material original or at least 50 years old?
+Has the original or early feature been altered? - □ Is the feature/material prominently visible from the public street right-of-way? - □ Is the feature/material of low quality or does it exhibit poor craftsmanship?

-DETERMINING WHETHER TO ADD A FEATURE/MATERIAL:
+SHOULD YOU ADD A FEATURE/MATERIAL?

-- Does the proposed feature/material cause the structure to look earlier or later than its time? - Does the proposed feature/material confuse or alter the primary style of the structure? - Is the proposed feature/material overly decorative or prominent so as to detract from the original or early façade? - □ Is the proposed feature/material typical of others found on other structures of the period in the district? - Is the proposed feature/material appropriate for the style as indicated in architectural history guidebooks?
+- Does the proposed feature/material cause the structure to look earlier or later than its time? - Does the proposed feature/material confuse or alter the primary style of the structure? - Does the proposed feature/material make a design statement that is not authentic to the structure?
+Is it overly decorative or noticeable so as to detract from the original or early façade? - □ Is the proposed feature/material typical of other features/materials found on other structures of the period in the district? - □ Is the proposed feature/material appropriate for the style as indicated in academic architecture manuals?